Mathematics 270 Linear Algebra I

 The area of computer graphics is a vast and ever-expanding field.
 In the simplest sense, computer graphics are images viewable on a computer screen.
 Their applications extend into such processes as engineering design programs and almost any type of media.
 Images are generated using computers and are manipulated by computers.
 Underlying the representation of images on a computer screen is the mathematics of linear algebra.
 We will explore the fundamentals of how computers use linear algebra to create these images, and then branch off into the basic manipulation of these images.

-In applications such as computer graphics it is important to understand not only how linear operators on 2 and 3 affect individual vectors, but also how they affect two-dimensional or three-dimensional regions.
+In applications such as computer graphics it is important to understand not only how linear operators on and affect individual vectors, but also how they affect two-dimensional or three-dimensional regions.
 Thus, this section focuses on the effect of matrix operators on certain regions.

 Reading Assignment